How to ace the BCG written case interview

 • The action title should convey the so-what of your analysis.
 You need to show the implication of what you present rather than a description of what you have found

 If you have to present your findings at the end of the case, follow the top-down approach of your slide deck.
-Be confident and engaging when going through your recommendation and supporting arguments.
+Be confident and engaging when going through your recommendations and supporting arguments.

 Lastly, be open and ready to debate.
 The interviewers will definitely challenge your recommendation.
 It is important that you confidently stand your ground unless they make you aware of an obvious mistake on your part.
 In the latter case, demonstrate that you are coachable and save the situation by providing a plan of action on how to re-do the analysis to cross-check and improve your results.